 How is HIPAA compliance achieved?

-HIPAA contains a series of requirements for both privacy and security.
-The security rule of HIPAA contains implementation specifications which outline exactly how compliance may be achieved.
+HIPAA contains a series of both privacy and security rules.
+When the legislation was developed, and subsequently amended lawmakers ensured that the HIPAA security rules outlined exactly how compliance may be achieved.
 A covered entity may either follow the standard, or they must document why the standard was not followed.

-A covered entity should review the security specifications completely and follow the 5 main components of the process to achieve HIPAA compliant hosting on their server.
+A covered entity should review the security specifications completely and follow the 5 main components of the process required to become HIPAA compliant.

 - Assess current security, risks, and gaps.